-Sport and Society

-Special Subject

-Excluded: SLST1143 Socio-Psychological Perspectives
+Sport and Society Note/s: Category A - 28 hours Special Subject Excluded: SLST1143 Socio-Psychological Perspectives

 Sport has become an increasingly pervasive and influential phenomenon in modern society.
 The objective of this subject is to examine the phenomenon and to describe its relationship to play and to games in the context of human symbolic and recreational activity.
-It will also examine the broader economic, political, social and cultural effects and influences of sport as well as the ways in which its present institutional forms and organisation perpetuate some patterns of domination and discrimination.
+It will also examine the broader economic, political, social and cultural effects and influences of sport as well as the ways in which its present institutional forms and organization perpetuate some patterns of domination and discrimination.